 DO INSTEAD: It’s understandable that we say ‘If you’ statements —we get agitated too— but avoid the ‘If You Trap’ as much as you can.

 Sometimes we repeat ‘No’ over and over again.

 But we’re meeting them with the same brick wall.

-It’s frustrating and agitating for a child to repeatedly hear the same negative response.
+It’s frustrating and agitating to repeatedly hear the same negative response.

 It usually escalates tantrums and leads to a frustrated explosion.

 DO INSTEAD: Positive responses are more productive, by helping to redirect the issue constructively:

 ‘Oh, that [cartoon’s] your favorite now?
 Do you still like the [other one]?’